NASA's Suni Williams and Butch Wilmore are finally returning home after nine months in space

 Musk has since said the offer was not made to NASA but was taken directly to the Biden White House, which "refused to allow it," according to a post he shared on X.

-It's unclear why such a deal would have been discussed with the White House, which does not typically have any involvement in NASA crew assignments or space station staffing matters.
+It's unclear why such a deal would have been discussed with the White House, which does not typically have direct involvement in NASA crew assignments or space station staffing matters.

-A former White House staffer did not respond to a request for comment.
+A former senior Biden White House official, however, also told CNN that they never heard of such an offer from Musk or SpaceX.

+"I'm not aware of any communications that came to the White House, whether directly or indirectly, along the way - as there was a close team working space policy issues at the White House," the source said.

+"If they (Musk or SpaceX) had contacted NASA, NASA would certainly have reached out to us and let us know," the source said.
+"And if they would have contacted the White House, we would let NASA know as well."

-When asked about the matter during a news conference March 4, Wilmore said he was not familiar with what offer may have been made, but said of Musk's statements, "I believe him."
+When asked about the matter during a remote news conference from the International Space Station on March 4, Wilmore said he was not familiar with what offer may have been made, but said of Musk's statements, "I believe him."

 When asked about the matter Friday, Sarah Walker, SpaceX's director of Dragon mission management, also said she was not involved in the conversations referenced in Musk's social media posts.